warren/perdicis-notes/content/Gott's Roadside.md

 #publish
 _Part of a series on [[The best burger in the bay area]]._

-Casual upscale American fast food place I visited on [[2022-04-10]] with Sharon.
+Casual upscale American fast food place I visited on [[2022-04-10]].

 (There are multiple locations, but I went to https://maps.app.goo.gl/FtczhPZ4aSQJByCz7)